Judith Tshabalala

-Judith Tshabalala (born 30 March 1982) is a South African politician from Gauteng who has been Deputy Minister of Water and Sanitation since March 2023.
+Judith Tshabalala (born 30 March 1982) is a South African politician from Gauteng.
+A member of the African National Congress, she has been the Deputy Minister of Employment and Labour since July 2024.
+She was formerly the Deputy Minister of Water and Sanitation from March 2023 to July 2024.

 Tshabalala has served as a Member of the National Assembly of South Africa since 2019, and previously from 2011 to 2014.
 She is a member of the African National Congress.

 Parliamentary career

 Tshabalala is a member of the African National Congress.
 She entered the National Assembly of South Africa on 19 October 2011 as a replacement for Noluthando Mayende-Sibiya.
 During her first term, she was assigned to both the Standing Committee on Finance and the Portfolio Committee on Arts and Culture.
 In July 2013, she became a member of the ad hoc committee on the Appointment of the Auditor General.
 She was not elected to a full term in the 2014 general election, as she was ranked low on the ANC's regional-to-national list.

 In May 2019, Tshabalala was elected to return to the National Assembly.
 From June 2019, she was a member of the Portfolio Committee on Public Enterprises.